Home

 Sometimes icing a calf injury does help, but, most times, it’s not necessary.

-Your body has a highly intelligent built-in system that heals you on its own.
 Pain and swelling after an injury are signs that this healing process has started.
 Often it’s best not to fiddle with it.
 Instead, allow your body to lead the way and let the symptoms run their natural course.

 One of the best ways you can support this process is by following a progressive calf strengthening program that aligns with your phases of healing.
 This ensures you build strong and resilient muscles while you heal.